VirgilUwaoma/twitterwebscraping/README.md

 - favorite_count
 - user_location

-The data retrieved was stored in a pandas dataframe and some basic preprocessing on it was performed.
-We converted the created_at date to the desired (YYYY-MM-DD) format and cleaned the tweet, like removing the links, special characters, punctuations, etc. This preprocessed data was then inserted into a local MYSQL database and retrieved again to perform analysis.
+The data retrieved was stored in pandas dataframe and some basic preprocessing on it was performed.
+We converted the created_at date to the desired (YYYY-MM-DD) format and cleaned the tweet, which involved removing the links, special characters, punctuations, etc. This preprocessed data was then inserted into a local MYSQL database and retrieved to perform analysis.

 Finally, we worked on 6 critical questions that can be analyzed with this data.
 1. What were the words that appeared most frequently in all tweets?
-2. What were the most frequent words in tweets from 5 cities/counties with highest number of tweets?
+2. What were the most frequent words in tweets from 5 cities/counties with the most tweets?
 3. Which 10 cities/counties had the maximum number of tweets?
 4. How many tweets were posted each day in a week?
-5. Which tweet had the maximum retweet count and are there any other tweets from the same username?
+5. Which tweet had the maximum retweet count and are there other tweets from the same username?
-6. Which tweet had the maximum favorite count and are there any other tweets from the same username?
+6. Which tweet had the maximum favorite count and are there other tweets from the same username?

-The analysis process included: tokenizing & lemmatizing of tweets, removing of stopwords, grouping user location by city or county, making a wordcloud, visualizing different plots, and answering other questions.
-TPython libraries like nltk, pandas and matplotlib were used in the process of analyzing and visualizing the data.
+The analysis process included: tokenizing & lemmatizing the tweets, removing stopwords, grouping user location by city or county, making a wordcloud, visualizing different plots, and answering other questions.
+Python libraries like nltk, pandas and matplotlib were used in the process of analyzing and visualizing the data.

 ### Chirag's individual contribution
+My tasks in completing this project included assisting my group members in setting up the API and researching and reading the API documentation for extracting the desired data.
+The core task to which I contributed was data preprocessing, where I did some basic checks on the raw data using the *pandas* library.
+This is a crucial step to ensure that the data does not lead to any errors in the future.
+Then I converted the date to a desired format using the *datetime* library and used string and regex functions to clean the tweet.
+My previous learnings on text cleaning helped me majorly to complete this task.
+In the analysis part, I generated the line plot for the number of tweets per day and also worked on the tweet with a maximum retweet and like count.
+Finally, the introduction part of the project documentation was done by me where I summarized the objective and the whole process of this project.

 ### Chukwuebuka's individual contribution
 As a team member, my contribution involved connecting to the Tweepy API and pulling tweets related to the topic of interest.
 Connecting to the API required thorough research to understand the data sources and query parameters that could help us obtain relevant tweets.